tungpun/pun-netsed/README.md

 This work based on the original `nfqsed` by [@rgerganov](https://github.com/rgerganov/nfqsed)

 `pun-netsed` is a command line utility that transparently modifies network traffic using a predefined set of substitution rules.
 It runs on Linux and uses the `netfilter_queue` library.
 It is similar to `netsed` but it also allows modifying the network traffic passing through an ethernet bridge.
 This is especially useful in situations where the source MAC address needs to stay unchanged.
-Compared with `netsed` at the press time, `pun-netsed` is implemented case-sensitive and binary rules.
+Compared with `netsed` at the press time, `pun-netsed` is implemented case-sensitive, binary and regex rules.

 ## Usage